feudalnate/Original-Xbox-Data-Structures/EEPROM/README.md

 The algorithm is very simple:

 - Iterate over the input buffer, 4 bytes at a time
-  - Add the uint32 value to the sum
+  - Add the uint32 value from the current offset to the sum
     - After each addition, the [Carry Flag](https://en.wikipedia.org/wiki/Carry_flag) in the CPU's [EFLAGS register](https://en.wikipedia.org/wiki/FLAGS_register) is checked
       - If the Carry Flag is set then a [wrap around (overflow)](https://en.wikipedia.org/wiki/Integer_overflow) has occurred and the sum is incremented by 1 (despite the naming, no value is carried during calculation)
 - After the sum is calculated a bitwise NOT is applied to the result